qcri-social/AIDR/Operator's-manual.md

 # 2. Collecting data

-After entering AIDR, you will be in a page listing your collections.
-Click on "Create a New Collection".
+After authorizing AIDR to access you account, you will be redirected back to the application.
+This will bring you to your “My Collections” page.
+To start, click on "Create a New Collection" [Figure 3].

 # 2.1.
 Creating a collection

-The "Create New Collection" form appears.
+The "Create New Collection" form appears [Figure 4].
 The following fields are mandatory:

-* **Name**: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"
+Name: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"
-* **Code**: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
-This field can not be edited later.
-Conventionally we use `Year-Month-Name` for this code.
+Code: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
+A suggested code will appear in the field which you can use or change to suit your requirements.
+Conventionally a code in the format Year-Month-Name is used for this code.
+It is important to remember that this field can not be edited later.

-Next, you have to specify keywords, a geographical boundary, or both* If you specify both, any tweet that either contains the keywords or are inside the geographical boundary will be selected.

-For **keywords**, you can specify up to 400 comma-separated keywords in this field.
+Keywords: comma-separated keywords to filter the Twitter stream.
+You can specify up to 400 keywords in this field.
 General rules:
-* Not case-sensitive ("bridge" matches "Bridge").
+Not case-sensitive ("bridge" matches "Bridge")
-* Whole words match ("bridge" does not match "damagedbridge").
+Whole words match ("bridge" does not match "damagedbridge") Multi-word queries:

-Multi-word queries
-* If you include two or more words on a query, all of them must be present in the tweet ("Brooklin bridge" does not match a tweet that does not contain "Brooklin" or does not contain "bridge")
+If you include two or more words in a query, all of them must be present in the tweet ("Brooklyn bridge" does not match a tweet that does not contain "Brooklyn" or does not contain "bridge")
-* The words does not need to be consecutive or in that order ("Brooklin bridge" will match "the bridge to Brooklin")

-Queries with or without hashtags:
+The words does not need to be consecutive or in that order ("Brooklyn bridge" will match "the bridge to Brooklyn") Queries with or without hashtags:
-* If you don't include '#', you also match hashtags ("bridge" matches "#bridge")
-* If you do include '#', you only match hashtags ("#bridge" does not match "bridge")
+If you don't include “#”, you also match hashtags ("bridge" matches "#bridge") If you do include “#”, you only match hashtags ("#bridge" does not match "bridge")

-For the **geographical boundary**, one or several regions can be specified.
-Each one should be indicated by a rectangle in coordinate space.
-The following website can help you determine these coordinates: http://boundingbox.klokantech.com/ -- chose the option "Copy/paste CSV format of a boundingbox".

 # 2.2.
 Starting and stopping a collection